jjsyucsd/cse15l-lab-reports/LabReport3.md

             We learned about an enemy who is sophisticated, patient, disciplined, and lethal.
 The jake@Jakes-MacBook-Pro 911report %
 ```
 Explanation: This command searches for the term "lethal", in a case-insensitive manner, in the file `preface.txt` within the `./911report` directory.
-It helps ensure comprehensive search results by including matches that may have different capitalization.
+It helps ensure comprehensive search results by including those with different capitalization.
 This is useful in research and data analysis where case sensitivity could lead to missing critical information.

 Citation: I learned about the `grep -i` option from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command

 Option 3: `grep -c` (Count Matches):
 The `grep -c` option counts the number of lines that match a given pattern.
 This is useful for determining how many times a pattern occurs in a file.

 * Example 1: In this example, we use `grep -c` to find the number of lines within the text file `bcr571.txt` (located in the `biomed` subdirectory) that contain the string `"genes"`.
-The output tells us there are 10 lines within the text file containing the word genes.
+The output tells us there are 10 lines within the text file containing the word "genes".
 ```
 jake@Jakes-MacBook-Pro biomed % grep -c "genes" bcr571.txt
 10